ritchie229/WorkSpace/Docker_Learn/tomcat/README.txt

 To pull an image from dockerhub # docker pull <image_name> (eg. # docker pull nginx).
 To search for a specific image in dockerhub # docker search <image_name> (eg. # docker search tomcat).
-You can eather pull an image from the hub and run it or you can run it diretly, it will automatically pull it, then creat a container.
+You can eather pull an image from the hub and run it or you can run it diretly, it will automatically pull it, then create a container.

 # docker images - show the images you have locally.
 # docker rmi - to delete a specific image.
 Note, If there is a container created upun the base of the image, you should firt stop the container and remove it.